privacy-scaling-explorations/maci/website/docs/v1.x/troubleshooting.md

 ### Case: missing `.dat` files

-If your logs look like the following, then make sure you have `ProcessMessages_10-2-1-2_test.dat` and `TallyVotes_10-1-2_test.dat` files in the same directory where your zkeys are:
+If your logs look like the following, then make sure you have `ProcessMessages_10-2-1-2_test.dat` and `TallyVotes_10-1-2_test.dat` files in the same directory where your zkeys arec:

 ```
 node build/index.js genProofs -x 0xf204a4Ef082f5c04bB89F7D5E6568B796096735a \